-Applicants wishing to apply for a place under a faith criterion should complete the Supplementary Form (appendix 1).
+Applicants wishing to apply for a place under faith criteria should complete the Supplementary Form (appendix 1).

 The completed form, together with any required evidence, (see below), should be returned to the relevant local authority for which a preference has been made by the closing date.